jataware/dojo-deprecated/dmc/README.md

 > **Note**: you must **URL encode** your access and secret keys before setting the environment variables

+Set the `DMC_DEBUG` environment variable in the `docker-compose.yaml` to `'false'` if you are running in production, otherwise leave it as `'true'`.
+If `'false'`, a notification is sent to Uncharted to let them know the model run as completed.
+We **don't** want to do this when developing the application.

 This should run the Airflow UI at `http://localhost:8080/home`.

 ## Run Airflow DAG